ADA-SITE-JML/wm2-2021-summer/homeworks/hw4/README.md

 #### What i have tested

+##### For selenium testing, please change driver location to yours.
+I have set driver location to my local.

-I have created ChangeDateFormat helper method inside of Permission class.
+##### I have created ChangeDateFormat helper method inside of Permission class.
 Which cast Timestamp to String in given format.

 * Permission class methods
 	* hasPermission